achintyashukla-deqode/noble-nodes/README.md

 ### 3. Deploy Cosigner

-Navigate to the `cosigner` directory and run the Ansible playbook:
+Navigate to the `cosigner` directory and run the Ansible playbooks:

 ```bash
 cd cosigner